 2nd District

-Both candidates said a top priority is repealing the $10,000 cap on state and local tax deductions, known as SALT, which hits those with high incomes and high property values particularly hard.
+Both candidates said a top priority is repealing the $10,000 cap on state and local tax deductions, or SALT, which hits those with high incomes and high property values particularly hard.

-Garbarino whose constituents were hit hard by SALT proposed repealing or revising the SALT cap, but it didn't happen.
+Garbarino, whose constituents were hit hard by SALT, proposed repealing or revising the cap, but it didn't happen.
 Lubin criticized Garbarino for failing to gain support for his bills to repeal even among his own Republican leadership.

-No state other than California is expected to have as big an impact on control the House than New York, which as a better than 2:1 voter enrollment advantage over Republicans statewide.
+No state other than California is expected to have as big an impact on control of the House than New York.
 In addition to the four seats on Long Island, there are four other tight congressional races in the state.

 SUBSCRIBE